 We are exposed to financial market risks, including changes in interest rates, foreign currency exchange rates and marketable equity security prices.
 To mitigate these risks, we utilize derivative financial instruments, such as foreign currency hedges.
-All of the potential changes noted below are based on sensitivity analyses performed on our financial position as of March 31, 2015.
+All of the potential changes noted below are based on sensitivity analyses performed on our financial position as of December 31, 2015.
 Actual results may differ materially.

-As of March 31, 2015, we had an investment portfolio of fixed income securities of \$1.7 billion.
+As of December 31, 2015, we had an investment portfolio of fixed income securities of \$2.0 billion.
 These securities, as with all fixed income instruments, are subject to interest rate risk and will fall in value if market interest rates increase.
-If market interest rates were to increase immediately and uniformly by 100 bps from levels as of March 31, 2015, the fair value of the portfolio would have declined by \$17.9 million.
+If market interest rates were to increase immediately and uniformly by 100 bps from levels as of December 31, 2015, the fair value of the portfolio would have declined by \$17.7 million.

-In November 2014, we issued \$2.5 billion aggregate principal amount of fixed rate senior, unsecured long-term notes (collectively referred to as "Senior Notes") due in various fiscal years ranging from 2018 to 2035.
+In November 2014, we issued \$2.50 billion aggregate principal amount of fixed rate senior, unsecured long-term notes (collectively referred to as "Senior Notes") due in various fiscal years ranging from 2018 to 2035.
 The fair market value of long-term fixed interest rate notes is subject to interest rate risk.
 Generally, the fair market value of fixed interest rate notes will increase as interest rates fall and decrease as interest rates rise.
-As of March 31, 2015, the book value and the fair value of our Senior Notes were \$2.5 billion and \$2.6 billion, respectively.
+As of December 31, 2015, the book value of our Senior Notes of\$2.50 billion approximates the fair value of \$2.52 billion.
 Additionally, the interest expense for the Senior Notes is subject to interest rate adjustments following a downgrade of our credit ratings below investment grade by the credit rating agencies.
 Following a rating change below investment grade, the stated interest rate for each series of Senior Notes may increase between 25 bps to 100 bps based on the adjusted credit rating.
-Refer to Note 7, "Debt" to the condensed consolidated financial statements in Part I, Item 1 and Management's Discussion and Analysis of Financial Condition and Results of Operations, "Liquidity and Capital Resources," in Part I, Item 2 for additional details.
+Refer to Note 6, "Debt" to the condensed consolidated financial statements in Part I, Item 1 and Management's Discussion and Analysis of Financial Condition and Results of Operations, "Liquidity and Capital Resources," in Part I, Item 2 for additional details.
 Factors that can affect our credit ratings include changes in our operating performance, the economic environment, conditions in the semiconductor and semiconductor equipment industries, our financial position, and changes in our business strategy.
-As of March 31, 2015, if our credit rating was downgraded below investment grade by Moody's and S&P, the maximum potential increase to our annual interest expense on the Senior Notes, considering a 200 bps increase to the stated interest rate for each series of our Senior Notes, is estimated to be approximately \$50.0 million.
+As of December 31, 2015, if our credit rating was downgraded below investment grade by Moody's and S&P, the maximum potential increase to our annual interest expense on the Senior Notes, considering a 200 bps increase to the stated interest rate for each series of our Senior Notes, is estimated to be approximately \$50.0 million.